GuidanceMantras/GuidanceMantras/README.md

 ### Loans
 - If loans are needed, always look for minimum interest options with more flexibilities such as varibale payment instead fixed payment

+### Money Spending
+- Learn to spend the money wisely and intelligently
+- Always remember, there is tomorrow to spend money, not just today only.

 ### Lending
 - Never lend money to anyone such as relatives, friends, strangers and colleagues without any document or collateral